ShadowCodersOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 The new capability integrates naturally with the existing workflow:

 1. A user creates a message.
-2. The user selects a priority level.
+2. A priority level is selected.
 3. The message is shared with the group.
 4. Group members can mark the message as understood or request clarification.
-5. Clarified messages preserve their original priority level.
+5. Clarified messages preserve their assigned priority.

 This ensures that important information remains visible throughout the complete communication process.

-The system intentionally does not perform automatic prioritisation, notification delivery, or escalation.
-Priority is assigned manually by the sender to keep the implementation simple and aligned with the scope of the project.
+The system intentionally does not implement automatic prioritisation, notifications, escalation rules, or advanced filtering.
+Priority is assigned manually by the sender to keep the implementation lightweight and aligned with the project scope.

 ---